act-rules/act-rules.github.io/pages/glossary/label-in-name-algorithm.md

     - It checks whether elements are consecutive or not. i.e. it checks for a substring, in the computer science sense of the term.
 Not a subsequence.
     - An empty list is a sublist of any list.

-If the answer is "yes" (i.e. the tokenized 'label' a sublist of the tokenized 'name'), then the target element passes the rule.
-Otherwise, it fails the rule.
+If the answer is "yes" (that is: the tokenized 'label' is a sublist of the tokenized 'name'), then this algorithm returns "is contained".
+Otherwise, it returns "is not contained".

 [accessible name]: #accessible-name 'Definition of accessible name'
 [visible inner text]: #visible-inner-text 'Definition of Visible inner text'